 Depression can impact the quality of your life in profound ways.
 It is an illness that should be treated just like you would a physical illness.
 We all need support with our mental health from time to time.
 The standard treatment for depression is psychotherapy.
 Your physician may choose to supplement the therapy with medication, depending on the severity of your symptoms.

 Mr. Rogers was famous for saying.
 “Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
 When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary.
 The people we trust with that important talk can help us know that we are not alone.”

-is a managing director at Beaches Therapy Group, serving clients for over 10 years.
 We have helped hundreds of individuals manage depression through a blend of psychotherapy treatments.
 Let’s have a discussion about how our therapy sessions are a worthwhile investment towards happy and healthy relationships.